sammchardy/python-bigone/README.rst

 .. image:: https://img.shields.io/pypi/pyversions/python-bigone.svg
     :target: https://pypi.python.org/pypi/python-bigone

 This is an unofficial Python wrapper for the `BigONE exchanges REST API v1 <https://developer.big.one/>`_.
-I am in no way affiliated with Big.One, use at your own risk.
+I am in no way affiliated with BigONE, use at your own risk.

 PyPi
   https://pypi.python.org/pypi/python-bigone